 Much has been written of mothers and their impact on our lives.
-They’re the ones who love us unconditionally, tend our wounds, nurture our broken hearts and deal with all of life’s ickiness — literally and figuratively.
-In honor of Mother’s Day, we’ve rounded up a collection of the sweetest, funniest and most poignant literary quotes about mothers.
+Moms are the ones who love us unconditionally, tend our wounds, nurture our broken hearts and deal with all of life’s ickiness — literally and figuratively.
+At Hooked To Books, we love books and we also love our moms!
+That’s why we’ve rounded up a collection of the sweetest and most poignant literary quotes about mothers.

-Here at this blog, we focus on books and literature.
-So we’ve compiled quotes about mothers that specifically have a literary bent to them.
-We hope you enjoy them, share them, and if you have more that we’ve missed… comment them below!
+We hope you enjoy these quotes, share them, and if you have more that we’ve missed… Comment them below!

 But behind all your stories is your mother’s story, for hers is where yours begins.

 Perhaps it takes courage to raise children.

 He didn’t realize that love as powerful as your mother’s for you leaves its own mark.